 The apprenticeships run for the duration of the degree course with apprentices spending around 20% of their time at university and the rest with their employer.
 In Wales, a degree apprenticeship will be a minimum of three years and usually up to a maximum of five years in length.

 Students who live and study in Wales would usually apply for a Tuition Fee Loan up to the maximum cover of £9,000 for tuition fees.
-However, in the case of degree apprenticeships, the Welsh Government will fully fund the fees, and the employer covers the cost of the degree apprentice’s wages.
+However, in the case of degree apprenticeships, the Welsh Government fully funds the fees, and the employer covers the cost of the degree apprentice’s wages.

 Who can apply?